31Sanskrati/Virtual-Reality-Project/README.md

 ##  Contributing

-We welcome contributions to this project!
-Please see the CONTRIBUTING.md file for details.
+Let us know your thoughts!
+We welcome feedback and contributions to this project.
+Feel free to open an issue or pull request to share your ideas.

 ##  License